pooraniarvind/awesomestaticsites.com/_posts/2022-05-12-welcome-to-jekyll.markdown

 ![The mascot](/images/poorani-rotating.gif)

 <p>I am still in the process of moving my WordPress blog content to the site.
-I am also planning build a portfoliio of the my documentation projects in this site.</p>
+I am also planning to build a portfoliio of the my documentation projects in this site.</p>

 <p>This blog is built with Jekyll, Git and GitHub.
 For continuous content publishing, I created a CI pipeline in TravisCI to automate the site build and publishing.
 So each time I push content to my GitHub repository, the CI publishing pipeline deploys the updates to my website.</P>